 b.
 United States military forces continue to play a critical role in shaping the reputation and image of the United States throughout the world.
 This is particularly true in Japan.
 Acts of indiscipline or misbehavior by U.S. military personnel adversely impact international relations, tarnish the image of the United States military, and affect our military readiness.
-Servicemembers must always conduct themselves in a professional manner and in strict accordance with the Uniform Code of Military Justice, as well as Department of Defense and Service policies, regulations, and directives.
-It is equally incumbent upon Commanders to ensure that proper procedures are in place to ensure full compliance with this order.
+Servicemembers must always conduct themselves in a professional manner and in strict accordance with the Uniform Code of Military Justice, as well as Department of Defense and c.

-c.
 Equally as important as sustaining the highest level of combat readiness, making a positive impression with the citizens of Japan, through professional behavior and comportment consistent with our core values and Service standards, is an imperative to the sustainability of our Alliance and long-term presence here in Japan.